-Then, to get all the necessary tools for animation, select the workspace switcher:
+Then, to get all the necessary tools for animation, select the animation workspace in

 Which should result in this:

-We can make it animatable by adding a frame to the timeline. a frame in the timeline to get a context menu.
-Choose Create Duplicate Frame.
+We can make it an animated layer by adding a frame to the timeline.
+A frame in the timeline to get a context menu.
+Select Create Duplicate Frame ().

 If you select Create Blank Frame, the content of the layer will be dropped and a new blank frame will appear; since you want to preserve the image, you need to use Create Duplicate Frame.

 We can see the difference by turning on the onion skinning (press the , so it becomes ):